 DIY Chocolate Bomb Ingredients

-To get started, you probably need to pre-plan.
+To get started on your chocolate bombs, you probably need to pre-plan.

 I recommend a silicone semi-circle baking mold, but there are a variety of baking molds that combine into a perfect circle (like the kind you use in a bath bomb) that get the job done.